johnwargo/arduino-https-client-example/readme.md

 ```

 In this case, the sketch connects to the Bacon Ipsum API and returns a 200 response (200) and a single line of meatty content.

+Every 30 seconds, the sketch goes back for more content.
+I could have made the sketch only connect once, but what's the fun in that.
+I added a longer wait than the example sketch I started with since I didn't want to send too many requests to the server and have them block me for too many requests.

 ***